Quick to:

 Are you unwilling or unable to apply or cancel online?

-Download the form Facade gardens, tree mirrors, planters and adopting greenery (PDF, 61.32 KB) and fill in.
+Download and complete the form Apply for/Cancel a facade garden, insect hotel, tree bed, public green space, planter, bench.
 Send the form by post to the City of Leeuwarden.
 You can also hand it in at the Town Hall.

 Submitting a residents’ initiative